MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/legacy/connectivity/connecting-kusto-explorer-to-insights.md

 On your local machine, open Kusto.Explorer.

 1. Select the **Tools** tab, then select **Options...**
-1. Under the **Connections** category, change the following two properties:
+1. Under the **Connections** category, change the following two properties.
    * Set **Query results protocol** to **V1** from the dropdown options.
    * Set **KQL Parser version** to **V1** from the dropdown options.